-Spatial patterns associated with the temperature of each water mass are presented qualitatively by objectively mapping all hydrographic profile data from 2003 to 2015, after first subtracting the isopycnal-mean potential temperature anomaly for each year (Fig. 3).
+Spatial patterns associated with the temperature of each water mass are presented qualitatively by objectively mapping all hydrographic profile data from 2003 to 2015, after first subtracting the isopycnal-mean potential temperature anomaly for each year (Figure 3).
 Temperature variations are qualitatively different for each water mass, reflecting the inflow of cold BSBW in the boundary current, as opposed to warm anomalies for the FSBW and DTML.

-The warmest FSBW is near the boundary current inflow at the northern part of the Northwind Ridge.
-McLaughlin et al. (2009) related warming of the FSBW in the north of the Canada Basin to northeastward advection by the anticyclonic Beaufort Gyre.
-The BSBW is coldest near the boundary current inflow, with a clear east-west temperature gradient $[O(10^{-7}) \, ^{\circ}\text{Cm}^{-1}]$ on $\sigma = 28.01 \, \text{kg m}^{-3}$].
-The DTML has a similar spatial
+The warmest FSBW is near the boundary current inflow at the northern part of the Northwind 175 Ridge.
+McLaughlin et al. (2009) related warming of the FSBW in the north of the Canada Basin 176 to northeastward advection by the anticyclonic Beaufort Gyre.
+The BSBW is coldest near the 177 boundary current inflow, with a clear east-west temperature gradient ($\mathcal{O}(10^{-7} \text{ °C m}^{-1})$ on $\sigma =$ 178 28.01 kg m-3).
+The DTML has a similar spatial pattern to that of the BSBW in the deep basin, 179 but with the opposite sign gradient; warmer in the west and cooler in the east ($\mathcal{O}(10^{-8} \text{ oC m}^{-1})$) 180 on $\sigma = 28.097$ kg m-3).
+The warmest water in the DTML is on the slope in the southeast and 181 near the basin margins, rather than in the northern basin as for the FSBW.
+These spatial patterns 182 are similar on all isopycnals within each water mass, and are quantified in section 4.
+183